-Stokes drafted in Harry Webster (pushing Issigonis aside in the process) from Triumph to put right what he saw as the ills of Austin-Morris.
-Prime suspect on that list was the Maxi.
+Stokes drafted in Harry Webster (pushing Issigonis aside in the process) from Triumph to put right what he saw as the ills of Austin Morris.
+The prime suspect on that list was the Maxi.

-These weren’t the only problems – by December, Webster was also hearing loud and clear from his engineers the message that the 1485cc E-series engine wasn’t up to the task of shifting the Maxi’s bulk.
-He tasked them with developing more the more powerful 1748cc version into production reality, and this would take time.
-As a result of this news, the decision was taken by the BLMC board to defer production of the four door saloon variant for another year.
+These weren’t the only problems – by December, Webster was also hearing loud and clear from his Engineers the message that the 1485cc E-Series engine wasn’t up to the task of shifting the Maxi’s bulk.
+He tasked them with developing the more powerful 1748cc version into production reality, and this would take time.
+As a result of this news, the decision was taken by the BLMC Board to defer production of the four-door saloon variant for another year.

 Stokes agonized over the Maxi, questioning whether it should be launched at all.
-But in the end he decided there was no option but to push the ‘launch’ button; the car needed to go because of all the investment ploughed in to the new Cofton Hackett engine facility.
+However, in the end, he decided there was no option but to push the ‘launch’ button; the car needed to go because of all the investment ploughed in to the new Cofton Hackett engine facility.

 So, the laughably optimistic product planning by BMC back in 1966 had saved the new car’s bacon under the auspices of BLMC’s new management regime – ironic really.
 Stokes pushed forward with the launch – pencilling in a date Spring of 1969.
 Webster‘s modifications would have to wait until it was feasible to incorporate them as a series running improvements to the Maxi.